Doctors warn laughing gas use is becoming an ‘epidemic’ amid rise in hospitalisations

 He said some patients will have permanent damage some will recover but this will take “months” depending on the severity of the spinal damage.

-Dr Mark Ellul, a neurologist from Liverpool said: “(t’s no normally young people and they would normally come in noticing that they were clumsy, or they were falling?
+Dr Mark Ellul, a consultant in neurology from Liverpool said: “It’s no normally young people and they would normally come in noticing that they were clumsy, or they were falling.
 Then sometimes people are actually just unable to walk at all.

 He said there may also be people suffering with milder symptoms who are not being picked up.